-I started by painting the walls and the ceiling with a fresh coat of bright white paint. –The white in there before had a definite yellow undertone and it wasn’t good.
+I started by painting the walls and the ceiling with a fresh coat of bright white paint. - The white paint in there before had a definite yellow undertone and it wasn't good.

 Next I changed out the lights.
 There are actually 2 lights in here and both had very yellow light that they gave off.

 So I switched out the flush mount ceiling light at the back of the closet with a new LED light and since our ceilings in here are tall I went with a more fun and decorative light fixture toward the front of the closet.

 When I was working on this space in real time over on Instagram and sharing the progress on my stories I got a lot of people messaging me that they loved the wallpaper!

 It's actually not wallpaper, it's hand painted!

 I took a small artists paint brush and some left over paint from another project and spent a couple hours painting rows of imperfect lines to get this really cool pattern on the wall.

 I love the pop of unexpected color it ads to an otherwise everyday closet.